 A Cerebrovascular accident (CVA), also known as a stroke, occurs when there is an interruption to blood flow that supplies oxygen to the brain.
 There are two different types of strokes:

 - Ischemic Stroke — Blockage of blood vessel in the brain due to a blood clot or stenosis.

 - Hemorrhagic Stroke — Bleeding into the brain caused by a broken blood vessel.

 A stroke is an emergent event that requires treatment in an acute care setting.

 Residual or late effects (sequelae) caused by a stroke may be present from the onset of a stroke or arise at ANY time after the onset of the stroke.
 Some conditions develop slowly and exist over extended periods.
 Others develop suddenly and last only a few days or weeks.

-A transischemic attack (TIA) is a temporary episode of neurologic dysfunction caused by ischemia without acute infarction.
+A transient ischemic attack (TIA) is a temporary episode of neurologic dysfunction caused by ischemia without acute infarction.
 It is sometimes referred to as a mini stroke because the symptoms are similar to that of a stroke.
 The symptoms can resolve within minutes, or can last up to 24 hours.

-- If applicable, identify the specific neurologic or cognitive deficit, identify the affected extremity and laterality and whether dominant or non-dominate side, and specify the type of event as the causing the sequelae
+- If applicable, identify the specific neurologic or cognitive deficit, identify the affected extremity and laterality and whether it is the dominant or non-dominate side, and specify the type of event as the causing of the sequelae.

 - Stenosis — narrowing

 - Thrombosis — stationary blood clot lodged in vessel